jhpyle/docassemble/_docs/background.md

 In computer science terminology, the `bg_resp` action is similar to a [callback function].

-These [background processes] are designed to run in the background while the user is still using the application.
-If the user closes the web browser, the actions will still continue to run.

 ## <a name="ui_notification"></a>Communicating results to the user interface

 **docassemble** can automatically alert the user when a background job